 - If you need maps in English, it would be best to come prepared and print one out.
 You can buy maps at local tourist offices for a small fee, but they will most likely be written in German.

 - Towns and cities will have hiking gear and clothing but remember that all stores are closed on Sundays.

 - Trail markers are handy, but with so many trails in the Black Forest, make sure you’re following the right one as they often overlap.

 - Bring food and water, especially if you are hiking off-season.
-In high season mountain huts are great places to stop for food and drink and sometimes accommodation too.
+In high season there are mountain huts which are great places to stop for food and drink and sometimes accommodation too.

-You may also want to detour from your hike to visit some of nature’s spectacles, such as the Triberg Waterfalls, or drive/bike along the Schwarzwald Hochstrasse.
-This 60-km panoramic road goes between Baden-Baden and Freudenstadt.
-There is an array of outdoor sports to choose from anywhere in the Black Forest.
-You could try swimming and boating on lakes Titisee and Schluchsee.
+You may also want to detour from your hike to visit some of nature’s spectacles, such as the Triberg Waterfalls.
+Or go swimming and boating on lakes Titisee and Schluchsee.